sfwatanabe/javafx_appointments/README.txt

   performance incentives based on similar criteria.
 In order to pull the report to include division name a three table join was required as the transitive relationship flows through the customer table.

+Discussion of Lambda References:
+  Comments and explanations can be found within the javadoc comments for each of the following methods:
+    * utils.ControlValidation.checkEmptySelections
+    * view_controller.AppointmentViewController.initialize
+    * view_controller.CustomerViewController.initialize
+    * view_controller.MainViewController.initialize
+    * view_controller.MainViewController.apptViewRadio